-By.
-Justin Mays
+By Justin Mays

 The main draw for Turks visiting the city is to experience its local cuisine.
-In fact, Antep won the European Commission EDEN Award on Local Tourism and Gastronomy and is recognized by UNESCO as a Creative City in the field on gastronomy.
-Most widely known for its meat heavy cuisine and pistachio filled baklava, it even holds an annual international festival, the International Gaziantep Pistachio Culture and Art Festival, to celebrate one of its most famous crops.
+Antep won the UNESCO recognizes European Commission EDEN Award for Local Tourism and Gastronomy as a Creative City in the field of gastronomy.
+Most widely known for its meat-heavy cuisine and pistachio-filled baklava, it even holds an annual international festival, the International Gaziantep Pistachio Culture and Art Festival, to celebrate one of its most famous crops.
 As you spend a weekend visiting the old city and taking road trips through the Anatolian steppe, you can find many must-try dishes to make your journey even more enjoyable.

-For an afternoon break sip on menengiç, an alternative to tea or coffee at the historical Tahmis Kahvesi.
-Menengiç is a 'coffee' made from roasted wild pistachio berries, it has a velvety texture and nutty taste.
-Once you've worked up an appetite again head over to the turn-of-the-century Beyazhan courtyard for a lively dinner experience.
-The most famous Turkish Baklava hails from Antep and you'll see Istanbul tourists jockeying for position in line at Kocak Baklava and Imam Cagdas to pick up kilos of the nutty treats to bring home, join the line to share your Antepian culinary experience with friends and family back home too.
+For an afternoon break, sip on menengiç, an alternative to tea or coffee, at the historical Tahmis Kahvesi.
+Menengiç is a 'coffee' made from roasted wild pistachio berries.
+It has a velvety texture and a nutty taste.
+Once you've worked up an appetite again, head to the turn-of-the-century Beyazhan courtyard for a lively dining experience.
+The most famous Turkish Baklava hails from Antep, and you'll see Istanbul tourists jockeying for position in line at Kocak Baklava and Imam Cagdas to pick up kilos of the nutty treats to bring home; join the line to share your Antepian culinary experience with friends and family back home too.

 The perpetual growth of Antep has attracted some investors and pushed the government to renovate the city's infrastructure, giving it a new look while preserving the peculiar aspects of the city.
 Visiting Antep will give you an appreciation of the region's history and more about Turkey's traditions.